 It is easy to see in retrospect how the impeachment of Peter Oliver was the beginning, in so many ways, of the path towards a declaration of independence by the colonies from England, and the start of the American Revolution.
 But at the time, John Adams saw primarily two results from his impeachment efforts: the American colonists had come together to declare that their rights were inviolate, and the taint of corruption, greed, and immoral behavior would not be tolerated; and his law practice dried up.
 After all, with no courts in session, his legal work fizzled.
 He would soon find other activities to fill his time.

-This post is a modified excerpt from my new book, American Rebels: How the Hancock, Adams, and Quincy Families Fanned the Flames of Revolution, coming out in March 2020.
+This post is a modified excerpt from my book, American Rebels: How the Hancock, Adams, and Quincy Families Fanned the Flames of Revolution.